MantisInk/askew-coursedev/Askew/README.md

 #### ~~Rules for Swinging~~ Not Anymore!

-~~Due to a technical issue, there is a specific rule for swinging your arms: _you must be "grabbing" in order to move and arm_ (whether your character is actually grabbing an object/vine or not). **This rule is true at all times.**~~ _NEW: You can now swing your arms at all times!
+_NEW: You can now swing your arms at all times!
 You can even "helicopter" them to fly slightly off the ground!_

 #### _Tips for Swinging (This is NEW Though)_